pran-7-5/eco_style/README.md

 ```
 Drinks = Lemonade, Fruit juice (Grape, mango, sugarcane, orange), Coconut water.

-** all type of suppliments(you don't need them=expensive urine), Tea, coffee, health drinks(horlicks), chocolate, redbull(taurine),  cola, soda, lassi, milkshake, aloe vera are dangerous. sugarfree is more dangerous than sugar(dont fake your receptors).
+** all types of supplements(you don't need them=expensive urine), Tea, coffee, health drinks(horlicks), chocolate, redbull(taurine),  cola, soda, lassi, milkshake, aloe vera are dangerous. sugar free is more dangerous than sugar(don't fake your receptors).

-Alcohol (decision making ability is affected and leads to poor judgement, enhance the anger) = White wine (green grapes), Rum (sugarcane), Wheat beer (only available in Germany)
+Alcohol (decision making ability is affected and leads to poor judgment, enhance the anger) = White wine (green grapes), Rum (sugarcane), Wheat beer (only available in Germany)

 **Whiskey, vodka, gin, normal beer (barley) , red wine( dark grapes) should be avoided

-Smoke(enhance decision making process, decreases the anger) = Ganja/bhang (can cure all diseases, it has no side effects or overdose) (brain has canabidol receptors by default), Opium (can cure all diseases but it has overdose so caution is required)
+Smoke(enhance decision making process, decreases the anger) = Ganja/bhang (can cure all diseases, it has no side effects or overdose) (brain has cannabinoid receptors by default), Opium (can cure all diseases but it has overdose so caution is required)

-Well a disease is an idea, I had panic attack 4 times well nothing serious.
+Well a disease is an idea, I had a panic attack 4 times well nothing serious.
 But I made the same mistake 4 times over excitement...
 The thing is there is a sequence...
 U can smoke pot first and then drink alcohol and then smoke again if u want....

 But if you drink first and then smoke pot...
 Then you will get a panic attack, well nothing serious just sleep for 1 hr on the spot...
-Every thing will get normal...
+Everything will get normal...
 Max you will get unconscious

 The reason is thc is stronger than alcohol...
-That means if you smoke first then alcohol will not have effect...
+That means if you smoke first then alcohol will not have an effect...

 It is like you eat the less sweet first and then the more sweet item, but in this case you should have more sweet(weed) first.

-hemp ciggarette can replace the nicotine(hemp has very low THC than mariju)
+hemp cigarette can replace the nicotine(hemp has very low THC than mariju)

-**Never use ciggarette(carcinogenic), cocaine (these are synthetic, inorganic, lab made, lots of chemical
+**Never use cigarette(carcinogenic), cocaine (these are synthetic, inorganic, lab made, lots of chemical
 ```

 scrubs